jnozzi/cocoadev.com/markdown/FirstTimeCProblems.md

 ----

-The proper way to split strings onto separate lines is to take advantage of the fact that C (and General/ObjC) will concatenate adjacent string constants.
+The proper way to split strings onto separate lines is to take advantage of the fact that C (and ObjC) will concatenate adjacent string constants.
 For example, writing "hello " "world" is equivalent to "hello world".
 So you can make your multiline string constants pretty and unsurprising like so:

 @"This message is really long.\n\n"